-Although the Company is protesting the disallowance of the ZENS and ACES OID and interest paid, reserves have been established for the tax and interest on this issue totaling \$121 million and \$135 million as of December 31, 2005 and March 31, 2006, respectively.
-The Company has also established reserves for other significant tax items including issues relating to prior acquisitions and dispositions of business operations and certain positions taken with respect to state tax filings.
-The total amount reserved for the other tax items is approximately \$60 million and \$56 million as of December 31, 2005 and March 31, 2006, respectively.
+The Company has also established reserves for other significant tax items including issues relating to prior acquisitions and dispositions of business operations, certain positions taken with respect to state tax filings and certain items related to employee benefits.
+The total amount reserved for the other tax items was approximately \$60 million and \$50 million as of December 31, 2005 and September 30, 2006, respectively.